Uncomplicating SEO: 6 Business Principles Followed By High Ranking Retailers

 You just need to make your website relevant for the name (AKA words or keywords) of the product that you’re trying to sell.
 Google senses your website’s relevance based on how these words appear on your website:

 - Where keywords appear?

-- Is there a relation between these keywords?
+- Is there a relationship between these keywords?

 The most important thing about being relevant is being ‘naturally’ relevant.
 Think about it this way.
-The reason why Google looks for the keywords meta tags, URL, Image names, headings and body text is because its users look at these places to make sense out a page.
+The reason why Google looks for the keywords meta tags, URL, Image names, headings, and body text is that its users look at these places to make sense out a page.
 Thus when writing for your website, make sure you’re writing for human readers and not to influence Google’s algorithm.

 Backlink Anchor text: Apart from how these keywords appear on your website, Google checks the anchor text of the backlinks of your website to determine the keywords in the anchor text when people link to your website.

 For example, more and more people are linking to your website with anchor texts such as a handbag, handbags company, leather handbags, etc, Google would know that your website is relevant for handbags related keyword searches and will rank your website for these search queries accordingly.

 But as a website owner, you don’t have much control over how people link to you and what keywords they use to link to your website.
 So it’s wise to not worry about so much and keep it natural.[hr]